MaxMaelicke/WDI_HPI_blog_post/README.md

 **1. Data Exploration**
   * 88 topics of indicators covering a total of 1,429 indicators.
   * time series from 1960 - 2019
-  * 264 countries
   * more than 50% of data missing in 49 years, including 2017-2019
   --> The analyses refer to the year 2016, as data quality was much better for 2016 than for the following years.

 **2. Data Preprocessing**
   * Join WDI and HPI datasets (match differing country names)
   * Deal with missing data (remove columns (indicators) with more than 50% of missing data; impute column mean for remaining NaN values)
-  * Create (and save) custom dataframes for 2016 and for 5 manually created indicator groups
+  * Create (and save) custom dataframes for 2016 and for 6 manually created indicator groups with 42 manually chosen indicators

 **3. Correlation between GDP and HPI**
   * Correlation matrix with Seaborn to analyze correlation between "GDP growth  (annual %)", "GDP per capita, PPP (current international $)" and "Happy Planet Index"